 Better Barns: Time for a spring tune-up

-Over the past few months, poultry barns have been running on minimum ventilation.
+Over the winter months, poultry barns have been running on minimum ventilation.
 Ventilation systems have all been running at the lowest levels possible due to the cold weather.
 Now is the time to start preparing for the return of the hot July sun.

 First and foremost, at the heart of every ventilation system is a good control system.
 While I’m most familiar with the Maximus, there are a wide variety of control systems out there.
 Skov, Big Dutchman, IGenius, Fancom, etc. In every case these systems will need to be checked to ensure that the ventilation stages are set properly.
 This is especially important in a new barn that has not yet gone through a full year’s operation.